-The Association will, by means of regular newsletters, leaflets and via the Association's website:
+The Association will, by means of regular newsletters, leaflets and via the Association's website and social media channels:

 - 7.1 Make available to all tenants, current, relevant information on its repair procedures.
 This information will include the Association's response times, procedures for reporting repairs including emergencies, rechargeable repairs, tenant alterations and all other relevant matters.
 Advise tenants on the Association's performance by comparing this to the Scottish averages as confirmed by The Scottish Housing Regulator annually. - 7.2 Make details available to tenants of the Association's Complaints Procedure and of remedies to tenants.
-(Refer to the "Complaints Policy"). - 7.3 Ensure that staff and contractors dealing directly with tenants, follow the Association's code of conduct.
+(Refer to the "Complaints Policy"). - 7.3 Ensure that staff and contractors dealing directly with tenants, follow the Association's code of conduct. - 7.4 Provide appropriate training to ensure that Property Services' staff members are suitably qualified and confident to provide the required level of service. - 7.5 Establish procedures to define the responsibilities and roles of staff supplying property maintenance services and ensure that information is correctly and timeously given to all relevant staff members.

-- 7.4 Provide appropriate training to ensure that Property Services' staff members are suitably qualified and confident to provide the required level of service. - 7.5 Establish procedures to define the responsibilities and roles of staff supplying property maintenance services and ensure that information is correctly and timeously given to all relevant staff members. - 7.6 Where planned renewal works are taking place, act on behalf of owners where desirable to the Association and to protect the Association's stock in terms of external works.
+- 7.6 Where planned renewal works are taking place, act on behalf of owners where desirable to the Association and to protect the Association's stock in terms of external works.
 Only instruct the works on behalf of owners where owners have signed Minutes of Agreement. - 7.7 Encourage feedback from tenants and staff as part of its commitment to continuously improve its service.
-The Association will monitor and report to Committee on the results of Tenant Satisfaction Questionnaires for all repairs reported by tenants quarterly.
+The Association will monitor and report to Committee quarterly the results of Tenant Satisfaction Questionnaires, confirming number of questionnaires returned and percentage of tenants satisfied with the service.